 This is another way LCMGV is fulfilling our mission; to provide gardening support to its members and to the community through inspiration, education, and leadership.

 On April 8, 2014 the Lexington County Master Gardener Volunteers, along with the Julius Felder Coalition for Change, visited Mrs. Adam’s kindergarten class at Davis Early Childhood Development, School District 2, to teach the students how to plant in their school garden.
-The Master Gardener Bunny taught them about the importance of eating fresh vegetables.
+The Master Gardener Bunny taught them about the importance of eating fresh vegetables and best mold removal companies near your location.
 On April 9 the students, along with a fourth grade class, went to the school garden and planted lettuce, carrots, and radishes.
 The teachers and parents will maintain and harvest the garden for the children.

 On May 16 the LCMGV Palmetto School Gardens Committee met with the students of Davis Early Childhood Development and donated blueberry bushes to add to their gardens.
 The gardens are growing and the students are so excited about their plants.
 They plan to hold a salad day where they will enjoy the “fruits” of their labor.